 TSOC-4145.
 MENTAL CONDITIONS AND BEHAVIOR DISORDERS.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): CISO-3121, CISO-3122.
 Corequisite(s): None.
 This is a course of the area related to Social Welfare.
 Offers the student an opportunity to obtain a vast knowledge with respect to the conduct denominated "diverted" and its characteristics.
-It is recognized that the student of Social Work must know classifications nomenclature for a better diagnostics communication in the professional practice scenarios.
+It is recognized that the student of Social Work must know diagnostics classifications nomenclature for a better communication in the professional practice scenarios.
 Also, presents the conceptual models and the alternate services that explain the so-called mental conditions and behavioral disorders.

-CORDERO VEGA, LUZ M, Associate Professor, PHD, 2014, University of Puerto Rico, Puerto Rico.
-MTS, 1988, University of Puerto Rico, Puerto Rico.
+CORDERO VEGA, LUZ M, Associate Professor,

+PHD, 2014, University of Puerto Rico, Río Piedras Campus, Puerto Rico.

+GCG, 1990, University of Puerto Rico, Medical Sciences Campus, Puerto Rico.